sofiahuang1/flutter_testing_example/README.md

 - **Unit Tests:** Verify the core logic of your app.
 - **Widget Tests:** Ensure that your UI components function correctly.
 - **Golden Tests:** Check that your widgets' visual appearance remains consistent.
+- **Integration Tests:** Test the app's complete user flow and interactions.

 ## Getting Started

 ### Prerequisites